digitalnsw/research-help/challenges/index.md

 Budget.
 Not enough money to do the research, or recruit the right people.

 <button class="au-btn"> I've experienced this </button>   <button class="au-btn"> I'd like to up vote this one </button>

+Presenting a lot of data in a few succinct, but system-cognizant, and applied takeaways.

+<button class="au-btn"> I've experienced this </button>   <button class="au-btn"> I'd like to up vote this one </button>